-- Workplace accidents – Accidents that happen on the job are another common cause of wrongful death.
+- Workplace accidents – Accidents on the job are another common cause of wrongful death.
 Fatalities can result from hazardous conditions, including caustic chemicals, dangerous or defective machinery, and unsafe work environments.

-- Product liability – Fatalities can occur from products that are poorly designed, or improperly manufactured or marketed.
-Responsible parties generally include the manufacturer, distributor, or retailer of the defective product.
+- Product liability – Fatalities can occur from products that are poorly designed or improperly manufactured or marketed.
+Responsible parties generally include the defective product’s manufacturer, distributor, or retailer.

-- Nursing home abuse – Nursing home abuse takes place when a resident of a nursing home or other long-term care facility is neglected or abused.
+- Nursing home abuse – Nursing home abuse occurs when a nursing home or other long-term care facility resident is neglected or abused.
 Nursing home abuse and neglect can result in fatal injuries, such as traumatic brain injuries, bedsores, and infections.

 - Premises Liability – Property owners have a legal responsibility to maintain their so as to prevent injuries to others.
 When they fail to do so, it can result in the victim’s wrongful death.
 Premises liability matters include slip and fall accidents, accidental drowning, fires, elevator accidents, stair or balcony collapses, and injuries resulting from inadequate security.